Jean28518/mint-welcome/README.md

 # mint-welcome
 Unofficial welcome screen for linux mint.
 Proposal for the linux mint project.
+Built with flutter.